 These Sonora (northern Mexico) style tacos are delicious.
 Lots of seafood options, and a bar full of fresh salsas and salads to pile on.
-This is the Puerto Escondido restaurant I will be beelining to first on our next trip.
+This is one of my go-to’s every trip.
+They also have a location in Rinconada (Playa Carrizalillo).

 This is a solid breakfast or lunch spot.
-We started everyday here on our last trip and enjoyed the acai bowls, eggs, and coffee.
+Enjoy the acai bowls, egg dishes, and coffee.

-This Puerto Escondido restaurant is very rustic – just a few tables in the sand and an outdoor kitchen, but the burger is delicious – really exceeded our expectations.
+This Puerto Escondido restaurant is very rustic – just a few tables in the sand and an outdoor kitchen, but the burger is delicious.

 This cute space has a few swings at the bar, rustic decor, and a nightly happy hour cocktail special.